 The company has various obligations to its employees and retirees.
 The company maintains retirement-related programs in many countries that have a long-term impact on the company's earnings and cash flows.
 These plans are typically defined benefit pension plans, as well as medical, dental and life insurance benefits for pensioners and survivors and disability benefits for employees ("other post employment benefits" or "OPEB").
-Substantially all of the company's worldwide benefit plans.
+Substantially all of the company's worldwide benefit obligation for pensions and essentially all of the company's worldwide OPEB obligations are attributable to the U.S. benefit plans.